xmatters/terraform-provider-xmatters/docs/data-sources/groups.md

 Optional:

+- `created_after` (String) Timestamp in ISO format.
+Returns a list of groups created after the provided value.
+Can be used on its own or in conjunction with the ‘createdBefore’ and ‘createdTo’ parameters.
+- `created_before` (String) Timestamp in ISO format.
+Returns a list of groups created before the provided value.
+Can be used on its own or in conjunction with the ‘createdAfter’ and ‘createdFrom’ parameters.
+- `created_from` (String) Timestamp in ISO format.
+Returns a list of groups created at or after the provided value.
+Can be used on its own or in conjunction with the ‘createdTo’ and ‘createdBefore’ parameters.
+- `created_to` (String) Timestamp in ISO format.
+Returns a list of groups created up to and until the provided value.
+Can be used on its own or in conjunction with the ‘createdFrom’ and ‘createdAfter’ parameters.
 - `group_type` (String) Returns a list of groups of the specified type: Available options are: ON_CALL, BROADCAST, DYNAMIC.
 - `member_exists` (String) Returns a list of groups that have shifts created, but no members added to the shifts.
 Available options are: ALL_SHIFTS: Returns a list of groups that have no members added to any shifts.
 ANY_SHIFTS: Returns a list of groups that have at least one shift with no members.
 - `members` (List of String) Unique identifier (UUID) or Base64 encoded target name of a user, device, or group.
 Returns a list of groups that contains at least one of the specified members.
+- `members_license_type` (String) Returns a list of groups that contain at least one member (or a device that belongs to a user) who has the specified license type.
+The member does not have to be part of any shifts for the group to be included in the response.
+Available values are: FULL_USER, STAKEHOLDER_USER.
 - `sites` (List of String) Returns a list of groups for the specified sites.
 You can specify the site using its unique identifier (UUID) or target name (case-insensitive), or both.
 When two or more sites are sent in the request, the response includes groups for which either site is assigned.
 - `status` (String) Returns all groups with the specified status.
 Available options are: ACTIVE, INACTIVE.
 - `supervisors` (List of String) Target names or unique identifiers (UUID) of group supervisors.
 Returns a list of groups assigned to the specified supervisors.
 Values can be combined in a comma-separated list.
 When multiple supervisors are specified, the response returns users who are assigned to at least one of the supervisors.